Philogy/philogy.github.io/_drafts/selector-switches.md

 **Macros:**
 Macros are kind of like functions in higher level languages.
 They're bits of code you can reuse and are inserted inline by the compiler whenever referenced.
 They can also have static arguments which are also inserted at compile time.
-Within the macro static arguments are referenced by angled brackets and the name of the argument e.g. `<zero>`.
+Within the macro, static arguments are referenced by angled brackets and the name of the argument e.g. `<zero>`.
 Macro arguments can be static values, jump labels or opcodes.

 **Other features:**
 Huff has a few other features like `fn` macros, tables, helper functions and even a way to define tests but I won't be using most of them for this post outside of tables which I'll introduce once we start using them.
-You can check out the extra features with above link to Huff's "Huff by example" section.
+You can check out the extra features with the above link to Huff's "Huff by example" section.

 > Because Huff is so essentially mnemonic opcodes with bells and whistles I'll also be using it to